Summer Research at Carleton

 Students should contact the faculty member with whom they wish to work by February 15 and set up an appointment to discuss the research project and their qualifications for the job.
 Invitations to join a research group will be issued in early March.
 Student who receive invitations to join a research group must make a commitment before leaving campus for spring break.

 Students offered a position will be required to do a spring term Special Project with their research advisor.
 Some Physics & Astronomy professors require more terms of academic research before a student is hired for summer work.
-These professors identify their summer research student early in the academic year.
+These professors identify their summer research student(s) early in the academic year.

-2013 Summer Positions
+Other 2017 Summer Positions